sujnanpatil/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_02_Implementing_integration_between_AD DS_and_Azure_AD.md

    ![](media/az-16.png)

 ### Task 4: Create a user account in Active Directory

+In this task, you will create a new user account in Active Directory (e.g., Jordan Mitchell) and confirm that the account is synchronized to Microsoft Entra ID.

 1. In **Active Directory Users and Computers**, right-click or access the context menu for the **Sales (1)**, select **New (2)**, and then select **User (3)**.